 The cooler the bread, the easier it is to slice really thin.
 You can leave it until the next day or pop it into the refrigerator.
-(I refrigerated the loaves overnight and they sliced perfectly the next day).
+(I refrigerated the loaves overnight and they sliced perfectly the next day.
+Even better, when you take them out of the fridge put them in the freezer for about 30 minutes).
 Slice the loaves as thin as you can and place the slices in a single layer on an ungreased cookie sheet.
 Bake at 300 degrees F. for about 15 minutes, then flip them over and bake the slices for another 10 minutes until crisp and golden.

 Makes about 6 dozen crackers.